oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 So there are two related problems but with different resolutions:
 * Completely disable new behavior for scenarios where the heuristic of delayed leave is unsuitable.
-* Optimize library behavior so customers can benefit from the heuristic of delayed leave but make it possible to indicate that "it is the time to release threads".
+* Optimize library behavior so customers can benefit from the heuristic of delayed leave but make it possible to indicate that "it is the time for the TBB arena to release threads".

 ## Proposal